Musannaf Ibn Abi Shaybah: Description

-Shaybah narrated reports from predecessors about each subject area, including the controversial topics of discussions between Muslims, like the Battle of Siffin, the Battle of the Camel, the Battle of Nahrawan and the death of the 3rd Caliph, Uthman.
-It includes Ahadeeth classified as Sahih (sound), marfoo‘ (attributed to Muhammad S.A.W), mawqoof (attributed to the Companions), and munqaṭiʻ (with discontinuity in chain of transmission).
+Ibn Abi Shaybah narrated reports from predecessors about each subject area, including the controversial topics of discussions between Muslims, like the Battle of Siffin, the Battle of the Camel, the Battle of Nahrawan and the death of the 3rd Caliph, Uthman.
+It includes Ahadeeth classified as Sahih (sound), marfoo‘ (attributed to Muhammad), mawqoof (attributed to the Companions), and munqaṭiʻ (with discontinuity in chain of transmission).

 Multiple manuscripts have been preserved (some printed more recently in Delhi, India and volumes of much more earlier manuscripts also exist) and some may differ.